 When we brewed extract beers, we didn’t worry too much about carbonation, as long as we had some in the finished beer and the bottle didn’t blow up, we were happy

 .
 With a kegging system, you can precisely control how much carbonation your beer has and actually change it mid-way through a keg if you want.
 The way we quantify the carbonation of a particular beer is a term called “volumes of CO2″ or just “volumes”.
-This is simply a number that represents the volume of CO2 that exists in an equal volume of beer.
-Beer carbonated to a CO2 volume of 2.3 means that there is 1 liter of CO2 at standard gas conditions for every liter of beer.
+This is simply a number that represents the volume of CO2 that exists in a single volume unit of beer.
+Beer carbonated to a CO2 volume of 2.3 means that there are 2.3 liters of CO2 at standard gas conditions for every liter of beer.
 The volume units don’t actually matter, it can be liters per liter, cubic foot per cubic foot, acre-feet per acre-feet, whatever – it’s all the same.
 The important thing is that the higher the number, the more carbonation the beer has.
 To calibrate you a bit, below is a list of various CO2 volumes of different beer styles:

 British Style Ales: 1.5 – 2.0

 American Ales/Lagers: 2.2 – 2.7

 European Lagers: 2.2 – 2.7